ObolNetwork/obol-docs/docs/dv/01_introducing-charon.md

 # Introducing Charon

-This section introduces and outlines the Charon DVT middleware.
-For additional context regarding distributed validator technology, see [this section](http://localhost:3000/docs/int/key-concepts#distributed-validator) of the key concept page.
+This section introduces and outlines the Charon middleware.
+For additional context regarding distributed validator technology, see [this section](../int/key-concepts#distributed-validator) of the key concept page.

 ### What is Charon?